erovas/Import.js/README.md

 # Import.js
-Small library for importing scripts into html document.
+Small library for importing scripts into html document (using XHR).

 ## Compatibility